s0323861/fontawesomeicons_to_favicon/README.md

-## Use Font Awesome Icon As Favicon
+## Use Font Awesome Icons As Favicon

 A simple PHP application to convert Font Awesome Icons to favicon.